On this page...

 • Experience of the applicant relevant to his or her proposed activities.

-The maximum amount of the fellowship is $8,000 to assist with living costs, travel and research expenses.
-The fellowship amount does not cover administration overheads that may be applied by your institution.
-Please note that the budget put forward will be used as a measure of selection alongside merit.
-Applicants must also acknowledge that no more than $1,500 per week can be provided for per diem costs and that your budgeting of such items must remain competitive with other applicants.
+The maximum amount of the Fellowship is $8,000 to assist with living costs, travel and research expenses (e.g. bench fees and specialist analyses).
+The Fellowship amount does not cover administration overheads that may be applied by your institution.
+Applicants must note that the budget put forward when applying will be used as a measure of selection alongside merit.
+Please also note that no more than $1,500 per week can be provided for per diem costs and that your budgeting of such items must remain competitive with other applicants.
 The maximum duration of the fellowship is 12 months.

 Australian Centre for Wildlife Genomics (DNA) Facilities: If you plan to use the AM’s DNA facilities to undertake molecular studies, please include this as a line item in your budget.
 If you need assistance with costings, please contact Dr David Alquezar, Manager, ACWG.